Organization

 Renewal is partial, so that two of its members are renewed every year, and these may also be re-elected.

-It should be noted that the members of the Governing Board are natural persons and not companies whose rights belong to persons outside the institution.
+It should be noted that the members of the Governing Board are natural persons and not companies whose interests are external to the institution.

 Presidential Council

 The Presidential Council is the body that collaborates with the President to conduct the general government of the University.
-It is formed by the President, the vice-rectors, the Secretary General and two advisers, appointed for this purpose by the Governing Board.
-The Presidential Council, also known as the President, provides guidelines, determines institutional policies and regulations and adopts the necessary decisions for the operation and development of the University on matters that are not of the competence of other higher authorities.
-The
+It is formed by the President, the vice presidents, the Secretary General and two advisers, appointed for this purpose by the Governing Board.
+The Presidential Council, also known as the Rectorate, provides guidelines, determines institutional policies and regulations, and adopts the necessary decisions for the operation and development of the University on matters that are not of the competence of other higher authorities.

 High Council

-The High Council is a collegiate body to which the governing bodies of the university present, formulate and propose all those matters and issues considered pertinent and appropriate for the good progress of the University or for the improvement of University activities, it also is in charge of making decisions regarding the creation or modification of degrees and certificate titles, granting honorary academic degrees and appointing Emeritus and Honorary professors.
-It is composed of the President, the Vice Presidents, the Secretary General, the Deans and five directors appointed by the Board of Trustees, for three-year renewable periods, one of its members will preferably be a University graduate.
-The President of the University’s Student Federation, by himself or herself or by the person representing him or her, also has a right to voice in the Council.
+The High Council is a collegiate body responsible for presenting and proposing to the University’s governing bodies all matters and issues it deems pertinent and appropriate for the proper functioning of the University or the improvement of university activities.
+Additionally, it adopts decisions related to the creation or modification of degrees and titles, confers honorary academic degrees, and appoints emeritus and honorary professors.
+It is composed of the President, the Vice Presidents, the General Secretary, the Deans, and five counselors appointed by the Board of Directors for renewable three-year terms, one of whom shall preferably be a University alum.
+Furthermore, a tenured professor elected by their peers and the President of the University Student Federation, or their representative, also join the Council with the right to speak and vote.

 Economic Council